kami-tsuki/tsuki_kami_/README.md

 I am Tsuki Kami, a German Software Developer with a passion for backend development and logic-based programming.
 I am fluent in German and English, and currently learning Japanese.

+I am currently in an apprenticeship ("Ausbildung zum Fachinformatiker für Anwendungsentwicklung, dual").
+My experience includes developing Azure Functions, Web Applications (Razor and Blazor, MVC), Web APIs (MVC), Console Applications, WinForms applications, and Libraries using .NET.
+I have also developed many API usage libraries and programs.

+In my free time, I enjoy learning new languages, exploring the latest tech trends, and working on Minecraft mod and plugin development, as well as Lua ComputerCraft.

 ## 🔧 Technologies & Tools

 ### Languages